Probabilistic enumeration and equivalence of nonisomorphic trees: Extensions

 \begin{proposition} It holds that

 For each $1/2 < \alpha < 1$ there exist constants $c,C>0$ such that for all $n \ge 1$ and all sets $\cE$

 \end{proposition} \begin{proof} Due to the strong similarity with the unrestricted case we only sketch the necessary steps.
 The probability that a random $\cF^\Omega$-symmetry with $n$ vertices has no fixed points is exponentially small by analogous arguments as in the unrestricted case.
 The medium deviation concentration inequality for the number of fixed points in an ${\cA}^{\Omega^*}$-symmetry was already noted in~\cite{MR3773800} and~\cite{MR3853863}.
 The branching process methods there may be easily adapted to get the same bound for ${\tilde{\cA}}^{\Omega}$-symmetries.
-We use branching process methods here in order to elegantly avoid having to deal with the restrictions imposed by vertex degrees in the fixed point subtree to the the sum of the root degrees in the attached branches.
+We use branching process methods here in order to elegantly avoid having to deal with the restrictions imposed by vertex degrees in the fixed point subtree to the sum of the root degrees in the attached branches.
 The same concentration inequality for unrooted trees then follows by using rough bounds as in~\eqref{eq:rough}.
-The rest of the proof is then fully analogous to the unrestricted case. \end{proof}
+Hence the rest of the proof is then fully analogous to the unrestricted case.
+The required bound on the second order term in the asymptotic expansion for the number of rooted trees required to generalize Equation~\eqref{eq:second} follows readily by transfer theorems from the known square-root singular expansion. \end{proof}

 The branches attached to the root of $\tilde{\mA}_n^{\Omega}$ form a multiset of degree restricted P\'olya trees, with the total number constrained to lie in $\Omega$.
-The distribution of the component sizes is hence a special case of an unlabelled Gibbs partition.
+The distribution of the component sizes is hence a special case of an unlabelled Gibbs partition (with all weights set to $1$).
 Using the main result of~\cite{MR4079638} (slightly adapted to take into account periodicities) it follows that precisely one of the branches attached to the root of $\tilde{\mA}_n^{\Omega}$ is asymptotically macroscopic, with the rest having a stochastically bounded total size.
 The distribution of the largest branch is hence that of $\mA_{n - K_n}^{\Omega^*}$ for some independent stochastically bounded non-negative integer $K_n$.
 In other words, $\tilde{\mA}_n^{\Omega}$ (and by Proposition~\ref{pro:degree} also $\mT_n^\Omega$) therefore looks like an $(n - O_p(1))$-vertex random P\'olya tree with outdegrees in $\Omega^*$ and a small tree attached to its root to reach total vertex size $n$.
 Thus, we recover the main result of S.~\cite[Thm.
 1.3]{MR3983790} in a different way without using the cycle pointing method.